- Associate Professor

 - Management and Entrepreneurship academic area

-Minyoung Kim is an associate professor of strategy and international business and the Frank T. Stockton Fellow in the School of Business at the University of Kansas.
-He received his Ph.D. from the University of Illinois at Urbana-Champaign, and his BA (cum laude) and MBA (highest honor) from Seoul National University.
+Minyoung Kim is an associate professor of strategic management and Frank T. Stockton Fellow in the School of Business at the University of Kansas.
+He received his Ph.D. from the University of Illinois at Urbana-Champaign, and his Bachelor of Arts (cum laude) and MBA (highest honor) from Seoul National University.

-His research interests lie at the intersection of strategic management and international business.
-His current research explores barriers to imitation, value appropriation, innovation strategies, political strategies, and social network analysis.
-He has published articles in leading scholarly journals, including Academy of Management Review, Journal of International Business Studies, Journal of Management, Journal of Management Studies, and Strategic Management Journal.
+He investigates the intertwined nature of value creation and value appropriation along the three dimensions of the scope of the firm: geographic, product, and vertical integration.
+His current research explores innovation strategies, corporate venture capital, barriers to imitation, political strategies, and social network analysis.
+He has published articles in leading scholarly journals, including Academy of Management Journal, Academy of Management Review, Journal of International Business Studies, Journal of Management, Journal of Management Studies, and Strategic Management Journal.

-He serves on the editorial review boards of the Journal of International Business Studies, Management and Organization Review, and Multinational Business Review.
-In addition, he served as a track chair at the Academy of International Business Annual Meetings, and organized plenary showcase panel sessions at the Strategic Management Society and the Academy of International Business Annual Meetings.
+He serves on the Academy of Management IM Division Research Committee and the editorial review boards of the Journal of International Business Studies, Management and Organization Review, and Multinational Business Review.
+In addition, he served as a track chair at the Academy of International Business Annual Meetings and organized plenary showcase panel sessions at the Strategic Management Society and the Academy of International Business Annual Meetings.